Vegetable Gyoza Soup (Japanese Dumpling Soup)

 So there’s no need to rinse kombu before using.
 To extract the most flavor from kombu, soak it overnight in water, then simmer with the soaking liquid and remaining ingredients.

-For more detail and cooking method, check out my post on How to Make Kombu Dashi.
+For more details and cooking methods, check out my post on How to Make Kombu Dashi.

 Shiso